kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 ### MachineSet

-MachineSets work similar to regulat POD [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/), MachineSets are not meant to be used directly, but are rather the mechanism MachineDeployments use to reconcile desired state.
+MachineSets work similar to regular POD [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/), MachineSets are not meant to be used directly, but are rather the mechanism MachineDeployments use to reconcile desired state.

 <!--TODO-->